convertigo/c8oprj-lib-extended-components/readme.md

    - **resultId**: Input tag identifier (@ViewChild) or String id attribute to set value to.
 Optional
    - **topic**: Publish Topic name to use with a Subscribe component.
 Optional
    - **isOuputEvent**: Publish scan result or not to the topic event.
 Default: true.
-   - **isOuputLocal**: Insert or not the scan result in a local page variable.
+   - **isOuputGlobal**: Insert or not the scan result in a global page variable.
 The variable is composed of 'zxing:' + topic + ref variables.
 Default: true.
    - **ref**: In case of multiple ZXing package instances, set the variable to different values to distinguish the Publish data event and/or the local page variable.
 Default: ''.
 Optional

  - **Outputs**